 The Federal Communications Commission (FCC), established in 1934, regulates interstate and international communications such as television, radio, cable, and telephones.
 Its functions were previously handled by the Department of Commerce and Labor.

-Government Documents has a complete run of FCC record, the published record of decisions made to apply broadcasting regulations.
-Perhaps the most well-known of FCC decisions is its order on the 1973 broadcast of George Carlin's comic monologue "Filthy words," which was appealed and ended in a U.S. Supreme Court ruling that includes a transcript of Carlin's routine containing the infamous seven words.
+Government Documents has a complete run of FCC record, the published record of decisions made to apply broadcasting regulations and its predecessor, .
+Perhaps the most well-known of FCC decisions is its order on the 1973 broadcast of George Carlin's comic monologue "Filthy words," which was appealed and ended in a U.S. Supreme Court ruling that includes a transcript of Carlin's routine containing the infamous seven words that must not be said on air.